achambers1136/simple-shell-cs210/README.md

 # simple-shell-cs210
-Simple Shell Practical for CS210. sit on my balls
+Simple Shell Practical for CS210.
+Created by Group 9.